strombergdev/pixelview-docs/docs/setup-other.md

 - Click “Encoding Parameters” and then Advanced settings.
 Change bitrate and save.

-- Then go to the login.pixelview page and change Chrome/Firefox h264 bitrate.
-This is the setting we use to generate a h264 on our server that's used for Chrome/Firefox since they don't support h265.
+- Then go to the login.pixelview page and change h264 bitrate as well.
+This is the setting we use to generate the h264 for Chrome/Firefox on our server.

 ## Connect to Wifi <a name = "connecttowifi"></a>
 - Locate the encoders IP address on your network by checking your routers DHCP list.
 Then open it in your web browser.
 192.168.1.207 for example.